0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 > opportunities with the highest returns, but long term **returns greatly depend on** having **uncorrelated** components,
 > even if some of those components have a low return or **even no overall return**

-In their "The Allegory of the Hawk and the Serpent" report, Artemis Capital detail how to invest for 100 years.
-They note that:
+In their ["The Allegory of the Hawk and the Serpent"](https://www.artemiscm.com/research) report, Artemis Capital detail how to invest for 100 years.
+To summarise:

-> Anti-correlation is worth more than excess return
+> "Anti-correlation is worth more than excess return"

 Liked that - the secret of investment in 8 characters.
 It's worth reading that note in it's entirety.